mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- #### Addressing utility for participants -->
 <!-- One of the more developed work in GDP as such a framework is in Eriksson et al. The context of their GDP study is distinct in that whereas the young people in the Stringforce study are making design suggestions to alter a game they are not making their own games by modifying computer code. -->
 <!-- In my design by contrast there is strong coupling between the role, description and implementation as illustrated by the structure of the supporting resources outlined in Chapter 5. -->

-**for researchers**

-MOVE TO A CONCLUSION / CONTRIBUTION
-Given that the focus of this analysis addresses the utility for the researcher rather than that of participants, this research significantly advances these contributions.

-In the framing of CHAT, the implementation of GDPS can be treated as a distinct activity systems (see Fig in last chapter)

 <!-- Reflections in progression of design in P4 showed my reluctance to lead with or explicitly teach abstract concepts with CT.
 Further discussion on the dilemma of how explicit teaching of computational concepts should be in taken up in the following section addressing the perspective for designers / teachers. -->
 <!-- #### Turning to the utility for designers, reearcher and facilitators,  -->